ScriptInfra/fswatcher/README.md

 * `BACKTRACK_DATE` - The date to backtrack to.
 (Optional)
 * `CHECK_S3` - If enabled, it checks against S3 when backtracking.
 * `USE_FALLBACK` - If enabled, it uses a fallback watcher.
 This is Linux-only and uses a slower directory walking and DB lookup method.
 It might work better for larger filesystems and files that might not cause any FSEvents to be created.
 * `FILE_LOGGING` - If enabled, it stores a log file within the container.
+This variable must be enabled in order to use the LOG_DIR variable to write logs to the host system.
-* `LOG_DIR` - The directory for logging if you'd like to persist the log to your host system.
+* `LOG_DIR` - The directory for logging if you'd like to write the log to your host system.
 * `BOTO3_LOGGING` - If enabled, it activates Botocore logging for more in-depth logs.
 * `TIMESTREAM_DB` - The name of the Timestream database.
 (Optional)
 * `TIMESTREAM_TABLE` - The name of the Timestream table.
 (Optional)